peterwgeorge/Coinbase-Websocket/README.md

 This project demonstrates how to:

 - Connect to Coinbase's Advanced Trading WebSocket API
-- Authenticate using ECDSA signatures and JWT tokens
+- Authenticate using ECDSA and Ed25519 with JWT tokens
 - Manage WebSocket connection lifecycle
 - Securely store API credentials using AWS Secrets Manager
 - Process real-time market data from Coinbase
+- Use Factory pattern for signature algorithm selection

 ## Prerequisites